reciperium/recipe-lang/README.md

 Enjoy!
 ```

-In a file called: `recipes/potatoes-ala-jean-claude.recp`
+In a file called: `potatoes-ala-jean-claude.recp`

 ## Features